labex-labs/open-source-labs/git/30-seconds-of-git/challenge-automatic-push-upstream/step1.md

 6. Push your changes to a new branch called `new-feature`, which does not exist in the remote repository.

+7. Verify that the new branch has been created on the remote repository.

 This is the result after completing the challenge:

 ![<result>](assets/challenge-automatic-push-upstream-step1-1.png)